Aftaputra/Microscope-OF/docs/source/extensions/actions.rst

                 return send_file(io.BytesIO(stream.read()), mimetype="image/jpeg")

 In this example, we are also making use of the ``@doc_response`` decorator, to document that our successful response (HTTP code 200) will return data with a mimetype ``image/jpeg``, as well as ``@use_args`` to accept optional parameters with POST requests.

-Again like properties, the ``@ThingAction`` decorator serves only to add documentation.

 Complete example
 ----------------